JakeStevens/CaffeMaker/README.md

 # CaffeMaker

+CaffeMaker was created primarily for use an integrated Intel + FPGA environment running an embedded Linux distro, specifically the DE2-150 board from Altera.
+By following the recommended usage, you can easily and quickly build Caffe on your FPGA platform, allowing for the design and benchmarking of accelerators for Deep Learning.

 Recommended Usage:

 1. Download zip from Github.
 2. Unzip file.
 3. Enter the unzipped directory.
 4. Make sure make-caffe.sh is executable
+5. Make sure that the install for boost in make-caffe.sh is correct (32 v 64)
-5. Make necessary changes to Makefile and Makefile.config
+6. Make necessary changes to Makefile.config
 6. Run make-caffe.sh

 Necessary Changes To Caffe:
-+ add the following lines to the Makefile:
++ copy Makefile.config.example to Makefile.config
-    + CXXFLAGS += -Ipath/to/hdf5-1.8.18/src
-    + CXXFLAGS += -Ipath/to/hdf5-1.8.18/hl/src

 + make the following changes to Makefile.config:
     + uncomment CPU_ONLY := 1 (if using only CPU)